phpqa/phpqa.github.io/_posts/2017-06-18-about-composer-and-phars.md

 author: MetalArend
 ---

-All tools have an installation section now.
+All projects have an installation section now.

 <!--more-->